Drug misuse deaths highest in north east for ninth year

 ‘I think the pandemic has made things worse.’ says Mike Trance, chief exeutive of the Forward Trust

-The north east is the worst region for drug misuse deaths for the ninth year running, as statistics authourity warns of “marked north south divide”.
+The north east is the worst region for drug misuse deaths for the ninth year running, as the statistics authority warned of a “marked north south divide”.

 Figures from the Office for National Statistics on drug related deaths show a 6.2 per cent increase in 2021 compared to the previous year with two thirds of these deaths related to drug misuse.